The Associates (band): 1982–1988: WEA/Warner years

-At the last minute, Mackenzie refused to proceed with the extensive tour that had been planned to promote the release of Sulk.
-This proved disastrous for the band's career; the band was being courted by Seymour Stein of Sire Records, but without Mackenzie's willingness to tour, Stein lost interest.
-In the aftermath of Mackenzie's refusal, Rankine left the band.
-Mackenzie continued to write and record music under the name Associates until 1990.
+At the last minute, MacKenzie refused to proceed with the extensive tour that had been planned to promote the release of Sulk.
+This proved disastrous for the band's career; the band was being courted by Seymour Stein of Sire Records, but without MacKenzie's willingness to tour, Stein lost interest.
+In the aftermath of MacKenzie's refusal, Rankine left the band.
+MacKenzie continued to write and record music under the name Associates until 1990.

 Their third studio album Perhaps was released on 9 February 1985.
-It was a commercial failure in comparison to their previous releases, peaking at No. 23 on the UK Albums Chart but only selling around 40,000 copies, putting Billy Mackenzie in significant debt to Warner Music Group.
+It was a commercial failure in comparison to their previous releases, peaking at No. 23 on the UK Albums Chart but only selling around 40,000 copies, putting Billy MacKenzie in significant debt to Warner Music Group.
 However, it was their only album to chart in the Netherlands, peaking at No. 29 on the Dutch Albums Chart.
 The first single taken from the album was "Those First Impressions" which reached No. 43 on the UK singles chart, "Waiting for the Loveboat" peaked at No. 53, and "Breakfast" turned out to be their last Top 50 hit, peaking at No. 49.
 "Breakfast" was also their sole showing on the Dutch Single Top 100 chart, peaking at 36.

 The non-album single "Take Me to the Girl" was also released around this time, but only made No. 95 on the UK singles chart.

-In 1988, WEA/Warner rejected the band's fourth studio album The Glamour Chase considering it not commercially viable (it was later released on a two-disc set with Perhaps).
-However, they decided to release Mackenzie's synth-pop cover version of Blondie's 1979 single "Heart of Glass" as a single and also put the track on the record label's compilation album Vaultage from the Electric Lighting Station.
+In 1988, WEA/Warner rejected the band's fourth studio album The Glamour Chase, considering it not commercially viable (it was later released on a two-disc set with Perhaps).
+However, they decided to release MacKenzie's synth-pop cover version of Blondie's 1979 single "Heart of Glass" as a single and also put the track on the record label's compilation album Vaultage from the Electric Lighting Station.
 This track was to be MacKenzie's last release whilst under contract to WEA in the United Kingdom, as he signed to AVL/Virgin subsidiary Circa Records (still under the Associates name at this point).
 "Heart of Glass" was released in September 1988 on a number of formats including a twelve-inch single with an anaglyphic 3D cover (which came with 3D glasses) and a CD single.
-It reached number 56 on the UK singles chart and was put on Popera: The Singles Collection, by WEA in 1990 alongside withdrawn follow-up single "Country Boy", and a version of the Mackenzie and Boris Blank song, "The Rhythm Divine".
+It reached number 56 on the UK singles chart.

+The track was included on Popera: The Singles Collection by WEA in 1990, alongside withdrawn follow-up single "Country Boy", and a version of the MacKenzie and Boris Blank song, "The Rhythm Divine".

-Between 1987 and 1992, Mackenzie worked with Blank and musical partner Dieter Meier of the Swiss electronic music band Yello.
-Mackenzie wrote the lyrics of the song "The Rhythm Divine", which can also be found on Yello's fifth studio album, One Second, with lead vocals by the Welsh singer Shirley Bassey and Mackenzie singing backing vocals.
-During these years Mackenzie contributed to three Yello studio albums: One Second (1987), Flag (1988) and Baby (1991), whilst tracks for The Glamour Chase and Outernational (1992) were recorded with Blank at Yello's recording studio.
+Between 1987 and 1992, MacKenzie worked with Blank and musical partner Dieter Meier of the Swiss electronic music band Yello.
+MacKenzie wrote the lyrics of the song "The Rhythm Divine", which can also be found on Yello's fifth studio album, One Second, with lead vocals by the Welsh singer Shirley Bassey and MacKenzie singing backing vocals.
+During these years MacKenzie contributed to three Yello studio albums: One Second (1987), Flag (1988) and Baby (1991), whilst tracks for The Glamour Chase and Outernational (1992) were recorded with Blank at Yello's recording studio.